Ananya Panday: Critical recognition in streaming and subsequent projects (2023–present)

 In the spiritual sequel Dream Girl 2 (2023), Panday played the brief role of the love interest of Ayushmann Khurrana's character.
 The Times of Indias Dhaval Roy dismissed her role and accent.
 The Indian Expresss Shubhra Gupta concurred that Panday didn't "have much to do" but observed that she is "getting better when there’s not too much pressure on her to deliver".
 It emerged as one of the year's highest-grossing Hindi films.
 She then starred in Kho Gaye Hum Kahan, a coming-of-age drama about the negative effects of social media, alongside Chaturvedi and Adarsh Gourav.
 Saibal Chatterjee of NDTV wrote that she "does a fair enough job of a character stuck in a single-note loop", while Scroll.in's Udita Jhunjhunwala found her "highly convincing as the jilted obsessive stalker seeking social media validation".
-The Indian Express evaluated that her urban roles in Gehraiyaan and Kho Gaye Hum Kahan suited the actress better than the ones she performed in commercial cinema such as Dream Girl 2.
-Panday was awarded a Filmfare OTT Award for Best Actor in a Film – Critics (Female) for her performance in Kho Gaye Hum Kahan.
+The Indian Express evaluated that her urban roles in Gehraiyaan and Kho Gaye Hum Kahan suited the actress better than the ones she performed in commercial cinema, such as Dream Girl 2.
+Panday was awarded a Filmfare OTT Award for Best Actor in a Web Original Film – Critics (Female) for her performance in Kho Gaye Hum Kahan.

 In September 2024, she portrayed an ostracised fashion influencer in the Amazon Prime Video comedy series Call Me Bae, produced by Johar.
 Panday expressed how her foray into the comedic genre was challenging, and emphasised the difficulty in having to headline a project rather than play a reacting role to the lead star as she had done previously.
 The series had a mixed reception from critics, but her performance was better received.
 Sukanya Verma of Rediff.com praised her comic timing in a role that mirrored the actress' own privilege.
 The Hindus Shilajit Mitra analysed that her privileged characters in Gehraiyaan, Kho Gaye Hum Kahan and Call Me Bae were all "in her proximate wheelhouse".
+For her performance, she won the Filmfare OTT Award for Best Actor in a Comedy Series – (Female).
 The following month, Panday starred in Vikramaditya Motwane's screenlife thriller CTRL for Netflix, which is about an influencer targeted by a malicious AI app.
 Nandini Ramnath of Scroll.in believed that after Kho Gaye Hum Kahan, she was once again "wholly convincing" as a Gen Z woman negatively affected by technology.
+For her performance, she received a Filmfare OTT Award nomination for Best Actor in a Web Original Film – (Female).